High Holy Days:

 Our services offer food for the heart and mind, filled with music and based on traditional Hebrew prayers (with poetic translations), using the innovative Renew Our Days machzor (prayer book for the High Holy Days).

-Welcoming the holiday led by, Stephanie Sher with Rabbi Penzner & Sephardi opening prayer by Rich Moche.
+6:30 - 7:30 pm Welcoming the holiday led by, Rich Moche and Stephanie Sher with Rabbi Penzner’s story

 Children Service - 3rd-7th grade, Led by, Education Director Hillary Pinsker